1newstar/OracleScripts/Docs/sources/RMANRestore.rst

 - **The catalog must not be used**.
 If the catalog is connected at any time, the locations used in the restores will be logged against the source database as they will, for the duration of the exercise, have the same DBID.
 This will mess up the subsequent backups as, for example, archived logs are searched for on non-existent locations on the source server.

 - The source database must be configured, in ``RMAN``, to have controlfile autobackups on.

+    **You should be aware that the backups for the production and/or preproduction databases are owned by the appropriate service users -  casfs\svc_oracleprod for production, casfs\svc_oracleppd for pre-production - and in order to use them for a restore operation, you must be running as one of these service users.

+    Files owned by the production user can be read by the pre-production user, as this can facilitate testing that production restores work, if you are running the test on the pre-production servers.

 Collecting Required Information